skip to content

 Feedback

 Feedback on progress is provided through regular meetings with the Supervisor.
-Termly supervision reports are written and are made available to the student online.
-Students also obtain feedback through a first-year registration interview and 6th and 9th-term interviews.
-Termly progress interviews take place in the fourth year of the PhD.
+Termly supervision reports are written via the Postgraduate Feedback and Reporting System (PFRS) and are available to the student online.

 Assessment